MichaelMacleod112/MichaelMacleod112/README.md

 ## Projects I'm Currently Working On

 ### Detect and Locate Model
-Geant4 project to model the angular response of four scintillator detectors in various configurations, with events generated from a radioactive source moved around the environment.
+Geant4 project to model the angular response of four scintillator detectors in various configurations.
+Simulates gamma and x-ray physics, with events generated from a radioactive source moved around the environment.

+### Financial Data Modelling
+Accesses past financial data using Alpha Vantage’s API for analysis and potential predictive modelling using RNNs.

 ## Badges and GitHub Stats